Iceland in November: Everything You Need To Know

 Woman relaxing in the Blue Lagoon in IcelandBy far, the most famous hot spring pool in Iceland (and maybe the whole world) is the Blue Lagoon.
 It's well known for its striking, pale-blue waters that are rich in natural minerals.
 Its water is said to have healing properties, so it's no surprise that the pool has become such a popular spa resort.

 The Blue Lagoon is open all year round, so you can definitely visit in November.
 However, it's one of the busiest and most popular places in the whole of Iceland, so you'll want to make sure you book your Blue Lagoon tickets well in advance.
-If you turn up without a reservation, you're likely to be turned away.
+If you turn up without a reservation, you'll almost certainly be turned away.

 Horseback Riding in November in Iceland